 VLAN maps are the only way to control filtering within a VLAN.
 VLAN maps have no direction.
 To filter traffic in a specific direction by using a VLAN map, you need to include an ACL with specific source or destination addresses.
 If there is a match clause for that type of packet (IP or MAC) in the VLAN map, the default action is to drop the packet if the packet does not match any of the entries within the map.
-If there is no match clause for that type of packet, the default is to forward the packet.
+If there is no match clause for that type of packet.